techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=222
 (240)
 Which of the following is true?
 (Choose one.)

-a.
-Readers have methods that can read and return floats and doubles.
+A. Readers have methods that can read and return floats and doubles.

-b.
-Readers have methods that can read and return floats.
+B. Readers have methods that can read and return floats.

-c.
-Readers have methods that can read and return doubles.
+C. Readers have methods that can read and return doubles.

-d.
-Readers have methods that can read and return ints. e.
+D. Readers have methods that can read and return ints. e.
 None of the above
 f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX No
 CHOICES: